hasan-umanitoba/hasan-umanitoba.github.io/README.md

 Thank you to Abu Yasin Sabik, Abdullah Al Noman, Muhammad Hasan Saleem, and Long Vu for peer editing.

 ## FAQs

+### Why is Markdown better than a word processor?
+markdown files can be easily kept in version control whereas Word's DOCS file format which is a collection of compressed XML files actively opposes this.
+Markdown is simpler and easier to convert.
+Markdown is also easier to understand since it's in plain text format and it's compatibility with version control allows better collaboration among individuals.

+### Why is my resume not showing up?
+To find out why your resume is not being hosted, run the following checks:
+* Ensure **index.md** file is in your repository's main branch?
+* Verify the username of your repository matches your GitHub account's username and is in the format username.github.io
+* Navigate to settings and then pages.
+Ensure that Github says your site is published.